chiragHimself/Gemini_multipdf_chatbot/README.md

 # Gemini_multipdf_chatbot
- summerize and cross question with gemini locally using ollama and streamlit.
+Chat with pdf's using google gemini and cross question and summerize easily .
+Hosted on streamlit locally using gemini api for llm accessibility .
+Do unlimited summerization using gemini high accuracy easily.
+Replace the gemini key in env folder.